SpookyClaudia/Personal-Site/README.md

 # Personal-Site
-Personal site that is using html and CSS (no JavaScript)
+Personal site that is using html and CSS , using the css grid, in no means a professional portfolio, just for fun !